Gallery: Little Rock crowns winner of World Cheese Dip Championship - NewsBreak

 LITTLE ROCK, Ark. – Local favorites as well as out-of-towners gathered at the River Market for the 11th annual World Cheese Dip Championship Sunday afternoon.

-Members of the public got to vote on their favorite cheese dip, along with celebrity judges.North Little Rock police host prescription drug take-back event
+Members of the public got to vote on their favorite cheese dip, along with celebrity judges.Four new restaurants in the Memphis area

 The championship brings in people from all over the country and is even recognized nationally as one of the best food festivals around.